dcSpark/shinkai-apps/README.md

 ### Apps
 * shinkai-visor: Shinkai Visor is a chrome extension to interact with shinkai-node.
 * shinkai-app: Shinkai App is a mobile app to interact with shinkai-node.
+* shinkai-tray: Shinkai Tray is a desktop app to interact with shinkai-node.

 ### Libs